Fixing Match-Fixing: Optimal schedules to promote competitiveness: Group-stage model

 First, since the optimal value of $\beta$ is $2.7518\cdot 10^{-10}$, we conclude that the introduction of a correlation term between the goals does not improve the accuracy of the simple Poisson model (there is no change in the log-likelihood between the simple and the bivariate Poisson models either).
 Furthermore, the value of $\alpha$ which maximizes the likelihood is equal to the average number of goals per game of our sample ($2.5156$ goals per game).
 This result serves as an additional check since $\alpha$ (resp. $\alpha+2\beta$) is equal to the average number of goals per game in the simple Poisson (resp. bivariate Poisson) model.
 In addition to that, we can notice that the optimal value of $gap$ is strictly positive, so that the Elo indices do have predictive power for our game outcomes (Figure \ref{contourfs} shows the likelihood in the simple Poisson and Negative-Binomial distributions as a function of the model parameters).\\

 As for the logloss and Brier scores, we notice that our ``score-predicting" models are almost as efficient in predicting win-draw-loss outcomes for the given sample than the specifically-designed OLR model.
-Furthermore, it is also possible that the better scores for the OLR model are due to over-fitting (as the choice of parameters of the OLR model are specifically made to match the win-draw-loss outcomes of the sample games).
-Among the ``exact" models, the simple Poisson model minimizes BIC since it has one less parameter than the other two while the negative binomial model minimizes AIC.\\ For the following part of the paper, we decide to adopt the simple Poisson model for its tractability and great performance: its parameters can be clearly interpreted and it offers identical performance to the other two exact-score models.
-In terms of predicting win-draw-losses, its performance is very close to the one of OLR and is less prone to over-fitting since its parameters have a close-to-reality, structural foundations.
-Finally, having an exact-score generating model sets the ground for research work which requires exact scores (including goal differences and other goals-linked tie-breaking rules) which is the case of the second part of this study.
+Among these ``exact" models, the simple Poisson model minimizes BIC since it has one less parameter than the other two while the negative binomial model minimizes AIC.\\ For the following part of the paper, we decide to adopt the simple Poisson model for its tractability and great performance: its parameters can be clearly interpreted and it offers identical performance to the other two exact-score models.
+In terms of predicting win-draw-losses, its performance is very close to the specifically-designed OLR.
+Last but not least, the Poisson model is picked instead of OLR because having an exact-score generating model sets the ground for research work requiring exact scores (including goal differences and other goals-linked tie-breaking rules) which is the case in the second part of this study.